-All-year assessment Calculated assessment of the total number of taxable days, divided by 365.
-Annual adjustments to the latest general valuation of real property which take into Annual adjustments account price trends during the intervening period.
+All income, total including net interest recieved All income, total including net interest revieved is Income, total added rental value of home ownership and the net interest income All-year assessment Calculated assessment of the total number of taxable days, divided by 365.
+Annual adjustments Annual adjustments to the latest general valuation of real property which take into account price trends during the intervening period.

 Appeals and complaints A ruling made at the first instance may be brought before a higher court, i.e. the High Court or the Supreme Court, for a new ruling.

-In housing statistics, "area" comprises the total floor area of all floors of a building, Area measured to the outer surface of the outer wall, as well as habitable attic areas.
+Area In housing statistics, "area" comprises the total floor area of all floors of a building, measured to the outer surface of the outer wall, as well as habitable attic areas.
 Basement areas are not included.
 Assets Accounting term used to designate application of capital in accounts, i.e. the value of property, operating resources, and amounts receivable.
 The opposite of liabilities Assistance under the Act on active social policies Comprises assistance in accordance with the Act on active social policies and the Danish Social Assistance Act in the form of cash benefits, e.g. maintenance assistance or education assistance (rehabilitation benefits) for families or individuals who, due to social circumstances, find themselves in financial need without any opportunities for assistance under other legislation.
 ATP - labour-market supplementary pension scheme ATP is a compulsory pension scheme for employees within the 16-64 (before 2006: 16-66) year age bracket with at least 10 hours of work a week.
 Auxiliary unit A separately located local unit which produces ancillary materials or services to the enterprises serviced by this unit.

-ticipants

-Average number of par- For AMFORA, the average number of participants for any given period is calculated as the sum of the degrees of participation within the group.

-Average number of unemployed

-This concept is frequently used within unemployment statistics (CRAM).
+Average number of participants For AMFORA, the average number of participants for any given period is calculated as the sum of the degrees of participation within the group.
+Average number of unemployed This concept is frequently used within unemployment statistics (CRAM).
 The average number of unemployed persons illustrates the number of full-time unemployed persons in a given period.
-This is calculated by adding up the degrees of unemployment

-of all unemployed persons.
+This is calculated by adding up the degrees of unemployment of all unemployed persons.
 Average turnover Is defined as the total taxable turnover per registered unit for units which have been operational throughout the entire year.
 Bachelor education Comprises courses of 3 years of education.
 The courses were introduced in 1993 in connection with the structural reform of bachelor education, which is built on general upper secondary education as well as vocational education and training, and are a prerequisite of passing master degrees and PhD degrees.
 Banks Comprise Danish banks with a working capital (equity capital, capital base, and deposits) of DKK 250 million or more.
 Basic prices Are defined for domestic production as the price ex works excluding product taxes, net.
 For imports, basic prices are defined as the CIF value plus customs duties.
 Value added may also be defined at basic prices. (cf. Value added).
 Basic school Comprises grades 1 to 10.
 Grades 1-9 are compulsory.
 Grades 8-10 may also be completed at continuation schools.